 Adedoyin Rhodes-Vivour was educated at the University of Lagos (LLB Hons), University of Lagos (LLM) and King's College London, University of London (MA, International Peace and Security) with merit.

-She has an international practice diploma in arbitration, and is: a fellow of the Chartered Institute of Arbitrators and Chartered Arbitrator; a CEDR (UK) accredited mediator; a member of the Court of the Permanent Court of Arbitration (PCA), The Hague, the Netherlands; a member of the board of the Lagos Court of Arbitration; a member of the ICC Commission on Arbitration; and a member of the International Maritime Conciliation and Mediation Panel (IMCAM).
+She has an international practice diploma in arbitration and is a fellow of the Chartered Institute of Arbitrators and Chartered Arbitrator; a CEDR (UK) accredited mediator; a member of the Court of the Permanent Court of Arbitration (PCA), The Hague, the Netherlands; a member of the board, Lagos Court of Arbitration; a member of the ICC Commission on Arbitration and a member of the board, Lagos Chamber of Commerce International Arbitration Centre.

-Adedoyin is listed on arbitration panels including the International Centre for Dispute Resolution (ICDR), Singapore International Arbitration Centre (SIAC), Dubai International Arbitration Centre (DIAC), Kuala Lumpur Regional Centre for Arbitration, Maritime Arbitrators Association of Nigeria (MAAN) and the Lagos Regional Centre for International Commercial Arbitration.
+Adedoyin is listed on arbitration panels including the International Centre for Dispute Resolution (ICDR), the database of London Court of International Arbitration (LCIA), LCIA-MIAC Arbitration Centre, Singapore International Arbitration Centre (SIAC), Dubai International Arbitration Centre (DIAC), Kuala Lumpur Regional Centre for Arbitration, Maritime Arbitrators Association of Nigeria (MAAN) and the Lagos Regional Centre for International Commercial Arbitration.
 She sits as arbitrator under the UNCITRAL rules and the rules of various institutions including the ICC.

-She is the first vice chairperson of the Chartered Institute of Arbitrators, England, Nigeria branch, immediate past president of the Maritime Arbitrators Association of Nigeria and was the pioneer chairperson of the Nigeria Bar Association section on business law, arbitration committee.
+She is the first vice chairperson of the Chartered Institute of Arbitrators, UK Nigeria branch, pioneer president of the Maritime Arbitrators Association of Nigeria and the pioneer chair, committee on international commercial arbitration of the International Law Association (ILA) Nigerian branch.

 She has written various articles on arbitration and ADR.
 She acts as resource person at domestic and international conferences and seminars and is an approved tutor of the Chartered Institute of Arbitrators (UK).

 This biography is an extract from Who's Who Legal: Nigeria which can be purchased from our Shop.